the-rccg/hw2d/README.md

 Running `python -m hw2d` will let you run a hw2d simulation.
 It exposes the CLI Interface of the code located in src/hw2d/run.py with all parameters available there.
 Simply run `python -m hw2d --help` to get a full rundown of all available parameters along with their explanations.

-If accelerators like numba are installed, these will be used automatically.
+If accelerators like Numba are installed, these will be used automatically.
 To manually decide which function should be run with which accelerator, simply change the imports in srd/hw2d/model.py to select the appropriate function.
-Default uses Numba for periodic gradients and the arakawa scheme, and to be extended in the future.
+Default uses Numba for periodic gradients and the Arakawa scheme, and to be extended in the future.

 ### Example Usage